 For this example a case study is examined of a hypothetical semi-smart single family house.
 This house is essentially the same as the High Performance single family house in the Ecofys/WSE technical building systems study (Ecofys & WSE, 2017).
 The building is a partly refurbished, i.e. the insulation of roofs and walls have been improved to a moderate level, and modern double-glazed windows have been installed.
-Heating is provided by a gas boiler with radiators, which is the case for more than 40% of the residential space heating consumption of the EU28 building stock (with a heating system exchange rate of about 3.6% per year at EU level, gas fired heating systems will still remain the norm in the near future).
+Heating is provided by a gas boiler with radiators, which is the case for more than 40% of the residential space heating consumption of the EU28 building systems will still remain the norm in the near future).
 Domestic hot water is provided by the heating system without a circulation system.
 The building has no space cooling and uses natural ventilation.